San Diego County

 What property tax rate should a new buyer use in San Diego?

-Start with 1.22% for planning, then replace with listing-level assumptions and county records before final underwriting decisions.
+Start with 1.22% for planning, then replace it with listing-level assumptions and county records before final underwriting decisions.

 How do Prop 13 and supplemental tax bills affect San Diego buyers?